Animal shelter teams up with Bissell to ‘Empty the Shelters’

 NEWPORT NEWS, Va.
 (WAVY) — The Peninsula Regional Animal Shelter (PRAS) has teamed up with the Bissell Pet Foundation for its Empty the Shelters national adoption event.

-Now through July 31, adoption fees will be waived for adult dogs over 30 pounds, and the fee will only be $20 for adult cats.
+Now through July 31, adoption fees will be waived for adult dogs over 30 pounds, and the fee for adult cats will only be $20.

 “We are grateful to the Bissell Pet Foundation for sponsoring adoption fees for some of our animals as part of this event,” said Roger Iles, Shelter Manager.
 “The Peninsula Regional Animal Shelter is Virginia’s largest open admission animal shelter, and we are nearly always operating at full capacity.
 By adopting a shelter animal, not only do you give that pet a home, but it opens up space for another animal in need to find their forever home.”